Prepare and practice giving a presentation to a policymaker on a topic of interest

 At the end of the meeting, remember to thank them for their time and attention.
 Remember to send them any follow-up documents if they were discussed.
 Feel free to follow up later about their position on the bill.

-The deliverable can be the formation of a working relationship between you and the legislative member/their staff.
+The deliverable can be the formation of a working relationship between you and the legislative member and/or their staff.
 This is a very important part of advocacy work.
 You may not have a physical product for this activity.

 Skills used to perform this task: